-- To put seat into the lounge position lift on the front of the edge of the seat (A) and pull the seat all the way forward.
-Lift the aft seat at (B) and pull the aft seat away from the forward seat until the seat is laid out flat. - 2.
-Lift up on the forward or aft seat bottom at point (C) until the seat bottom drops into the locked position. - 3.
-To lower the seat bottom, lift up the seat at points (C) and (D) at the same time.
-Drop the seat bottom flat while holding the seat up at point (D). - 4.
-To return the seat to the operating position, lift the seat back at point (E) and push the seat bottom toward the center of seat until it locks into place.
+- (A) and pull the seat all the way forward.
+Lift the aft seat at (B) and pull the aft seat away from the forward seat until the seat is laid out flat. - Lift up on the forward or aft seat bottom at point (C) until the seat bottom drops into the locked position. - To lower the seat bottom, lift up the seat at points (C) and (D) at the same time.
+Drop the seat bottom flat while holding the seat up at point (D).

+To return the seat to the operating position, lift the seat back at point (E) and push the seat bottom toward the center of the seat until it locks into place.